-Dedicated Information about the processor dedicated to the PowerVM partitions that are running on the selected managed server.
+Dedicated running on the selected managed server.
 Shared The number of processing units shard among the PowerVM partitions that are running on the selected managed server.
 Entitled The number of processing units that are allocated to the PowerVM partitions that are running on the selected managed server.
 Available The number of processing units that are available for allocation to the PowerVM partitions that are running on the managed server.
 Reserved The number of processing units that are reserved by the Shared Processor Pool associated with the selected managed server.
 Global Default Pool